BeaconBandhu/BioRythm_SRUJANA_aranya_bandhu/README.md

-# 🏥 Smart Hospital Patient Management & Prescription System
+# 🏥 BioRythm: Smart Hospital Patient Management & Prescription System

 This project is a **Flask + MongoDB-based hospital management platform** that integrates patient records, prescription scanning, and doctor assignment.
 It also connects with hardware health monitoring devices (ECG, SpO2, Heart Rate, etc.) for real-time updates.